 Infographic: 6 Ways To Get Rid Of Split Ends

-Split ends begin slowly, but increase with time due to frizz, dryness, and damage.
+Split ends begin slowly but increase with time due to frizz, dryness, and damage.
 A trim is one of the simplest solutions to remove them, but the below infographic suggests beyond that.
-Check it out to look through the various remedies and preventative measures and quickly get rid of your split ends.
+Check it out to look through the various remedies and preventative measures and know how to prevent split ends.

 There are many ways you can fix split ends without cutting your hair.
-The key lies in hair maintenance, i.e., following a regular hair care regimen, eating healthy, de-stressing, following a low-stress lifestyle, and exercising daily.
+The key lies in hair maintenance, i.e., following a regular hair care regimen including regular hair trimming sessions and hair treatments, eating healthy, de-stressing, following a low-stress lifestyle, and exercising daily.
 When it comes to hair care, stop picking apart your splits as it does more harm than good!
-Go for a hair spa treatment to rejuvenate your strands, be gentle when brushing your tresses, apply a coconut hair mask regularly, decrease using heat styling tools, use nourishing products like hair masks and leave-in conditioners, and avoid hair processing treatments.
+Go for a hair spa treatment to rejuvenate your strands, be gentle when brushing your tresses, apply a coconut hair mask regularly, decrease using heat styling tools, use nourishing hair products like hair masks and leave-in conditioners, and avoid hair processing treatments to promote hair repair.
 Remember to nourish your hair by eating a healthy and balanced diet as well.